Wale001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the solution to shell redirections and filters
+My first readme on shell redirections and filters